HarneetKaur04/library_management/README.md

 #### CRUD Operation for Books:
 - Admin can perform CRUD operations on books: adding, viewing, updating, and deleting books.
 Users can view/add/favorite/unfavorite a book.
 #### Book Management:
 - The system allows for the acquisition, cataloging and organization of books within the library.
+User can reserve a book when its currently checked out by someone as well as acquire when available.
 - Each book entry includes details such as title, author, ISBN, publication date, and genre.
+Can be sorted by albhabetically by title, author name, year.
+Can also filter by author name, genre.
 #### Circulation Management:
 - Automated processes handle book check-in and reservation to streamline circulation activities for overdue return books and assigning to reserved user.
 - Users as well as Admin can check-in books, check-out books and place reservations for books that are currently unavailable (i.e. checked out by some user)